Differentiable DG with Neural Operator Source Term Correction: Numerical Results

-For the JIT compiling time, $\hat{\ub}^H$ takes about $2.5$ times more time than the others, but $\ub^L$, $\hat{\ub}^L(k_w=1)$, $\hat{\ub}^L(k_w=3)$, and $\hat{\ub}^L(k_w=5)$ are comparable to each another.
-For the second run with a cached code, the wall clock of $\hat{\ub}^L(k_w=1)$ is comparable to that of the low-order solution $\ub^L$.
-With increasing kernel width $k_w$, the wall clock of $\hat{\ub}^L$ grows.
-The wall clock of $\hat{\ub}^L(k_w=3)$ is $14\%$ larger than that of $\hat{\ub}^L(k_w=1)$.
-The wall clock of $\hat{\ub}^L(k_w=5)$ is $48\%$ larger than that of $\hat{\ub}^L(k_w=1)$.
-This is expected because the input size of the neural network source term increases with increasing the kernel width.
-The wall clock of the low-order solution $\ub^L$ is $620$ times smaller than that of the high-order solution $\ub^H$.
-The augmented solutions $\hat{\ub}^L$ with $k_w=1$, $k_w=3$, and $k_w=5$ are about $620$, $543$, and $425$ times faster than the high-order solution $\ub^H$, respectively.
-Indeed, compared with the high-order solution, the augmented solutions speed up two orders of magnitude.
-These results provide a significant speedup boost over the one-dimensional cases in \cite{kang2023learning}, where augmenting the neural network source is $3$ and $19$ times more economical for the one-dimensional convection-diffusion model and the one-dimensional viscous Burgers' model.
+We perform five prediction runs from $t=14$ to $t=15$ and report the average wall-clock times in Table \tabref{cns3d-walltime-re100} for $Re=100$ and Table \tabref{cns3d-walltime-re1600} for $Re=1600$.
+For brevity, we denote $\hat{\ub}^L$ with $k_w=1$, $\hat{\ub}^L$ with $k_w=3$, and $\hat{\ub}^L$ with $k_w=5$ by $\hat{\ub}^L(k_w=1)$, $\hat{\ub}^L(k_w=3)$, and $\hat{\ub}^L(k_w=5)$, respectively.
+We measure the wall-clock time twice due to the just-in-time (JIT) compilation in \texttt{JAX}.
+When a function is called for the first time, \texttt{JAX} compiles it and caches the resulting code, leading to significantly faster execution in subsequent runs.
+The JIT compilation time is calculated by subtracting the second wall-clock time from the first.
+The JIT compilation time for $\hat{\ub}^H$ is approximately $2.5$ times longer than for the other solutions.
+In contrast, $\ub^L$, $\hat{\ub}^L(k_w=1)$, $\hat{\ub}^L(k_w=3)$, and $\hat{\ub}^L(k_w=5)$ have similar compilation times.
+For the second run using cached code, the wall-clock time for $\hat{\ub}^L(k_w=1)$ is comparable to that of the low-order solution $\ub^L$.
+As the kernel width $k_w$ increases, however, the wall-clock time for $\hat{\ub}^L$ grows accordingly.
+The wall-clock time for $\hat{\ub}^L(k_w=3)$ is $14\%$ higher than that for $\hat{\ub}^L(k_w=1)$, while the wall-clock time for $\hat{\ub}^L(k_w=5)$ is $48\%$ higher.
+This behavior is expected because the input size of the neural network source term increases with larger kernel widths.
+The wall-clock time for the low-order solution $\ub^L$ is $620$ times shorter than that of the high-order solution $\ub^H$.
+The augmented solutions $\hat{\ub}^L$ with $k_w=1$, $k_w=3$, and $k_w=5$ are approximately $620$, $543$, and $425$ times faster than the high-order solution $\ub^H$, respectively.
+Compared with the high-order solution, the augmented solutions achieve a speedup of two orders of magnitude.
+This represents a substantial improvement over the one-dimensional cases reported in \cite{kang2023learning}, where augmenting the neural network source is $3$-fold and $19$-fold more efficient for the one-dimensional convection-diffusion model and the one-dimensional viscous Burgers' model, respectively.